 The trailer opens with Captain Philippa Georgiou, played by Yeoh, telling First Officer Michael Burnham (Martin-Green) that it is time for her first command as they walk across a desert planet.
 There are also scenes on the bridge of the Discovery as the ship engages the Klingons.

 This second trailer was screened at Comic Con revealing plenty more clues on how the Starfleet meet the Klingons.

 How many Star Trek: Discovery episodes will there be?

 The first series will feature 15 episodes - two more than the previously announced 13.

-Star Trek: Discovery starts on Monday 25th September on Netflix, one day after it will begin on CBS in the US.
+The first episodes of Star Trek: Discovery were released on Monday 25th September on Netflix, one day after it began on CBS in the US.

 Will I be able to stream all of the Star Trek: Discovery episodes at once?

 Not at first.
 Unlike many other shows on Netflix, each episode of Star Trek: Discovery will be released on a weekly basis, less than 24 hours after it premieres in the US.